ariefgp/RubStockist/README.md

 8. Navigate to the application in your browser

-## 💻 Usage
+## Usage
-To use StockSite, you need to sign up for an account (or use the demo user).
+To use RubStockist, you need to sign up for an account (or use the demo user).
 You can then create and modify a watchlist, or trade stocks in real-time with your starter account balance.
 Once you have purchased stocks, you can view your portfolio and holdings.
 You can also save news articles to read later, and add your fictional bank info to make deposits and withdrawals.

-## 🤝 Contributing
+## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📋 License
+## License
-StockSite is released under the MIT License.
+RubStockist is released under the MIT License.
 See [MIT License](https://choosealicense.com/licenses/mit/) for details.